-1. Clearly Define the Problem
+1. Clearly define the problem

 Managing a project starts with having a strong sense of precisely what the team is striving to accomplish.
-It sounds simple enough, but it's easy to get lost in the weeds when you're dealing with complicated business problems.
+It sounds simple enough, but it's easy to get lost in the weeds when dealing with complicated business problems.
 This kind of limited vision has serious consequences in the long run.

-Leaders who start off with overly vague objectives end up spending the budget and taking up employees' time with nothing to show for it.
+Leaders who start with overly vague objectives can end up blowing the budget and taking up employees' time with nothing to show for it.
 To avoid that outcome, deeply research and analyze the problem you're approaching to identify any underlying factors.
 Then, note which stakeholders will be impacted by changes, the scope of the tasks and resources involved, and the tentative objectives the team must fulfill to reach completion.

-2. Invite Productive Collaboration
+2. Invite productive collaboration

-A good manager keeps goals in sight, sets priorities, and routinely reminds workers of the next steps required to hit their targets.
+A good project manager keeps goals in sight, sets priorities, and routinely reminds workers of the next steps required to hit their targets.
 On the other hand, communication should always be a two-way street.
-Effective team management strategies call for leaders who are ready to reach out to workers for their individual expertise and listen to their feedback.
+Effective team management strategies call for leaders who are ready to reach out to workers for their expertise and listen to feedback.

-3. Use Tools to Monitor Progress
+3. Use tools to monitor progress

 Leaders have to keep tabs on every employee's progress and understand how each task fits into the big picture.
-Fortunately, software solutions make more efficient project management possible without the the need for countless spreadsheets.
+Fortunately, software solutions make more efficient project management possible without the need for countless spreadsheets.
 Powerful tools like Wrike's online project management software help in several different ways.
 You can: